Why laser back treatment versus open spine surgery?

 Tens of thousands of procedures performed

 The results speak for themselves.
-At Laser Spine Institute, we have a 97 percent patient satisfaction rate and 98 percent of our patients would refer Laser Spine Institute to a friend, family member or co-worker.
+At Laser Spine Institute, we have a 97 percent patient satisfaction score^ and 98 percent of our patients would refer Laser Spine Institute to a friend, family member or co-worker.
 86 percent of our minimally invasive decompression patients return to work within three months of surgery and 91 percent return to daily activities in three months.
 To date, we have helped more than 60,000 patients find meaningful relief from their neck and back pain with our minimally invasive decompression and stabilization procedures..

 If your physician has recommended spine surgery, consider Laser Spine Institute before resigning to traditional open spine surgery.
 For more information about Laser Spine Institute’s state-of-the-art spine procedures, or to receive a review of your most recent MRI report or CT scan results, contact Laser Spine Institute today.